rizac/gfzreport/gfzreport/templates/network/template.rst

    \normalsize

 .. ==============================================================================

 ..
 2) The second directive below is the directive to display the station map figure.
    It is a non-standard directive implemented in this program only, whose syntax is similar to the csv-table directive (ses above) BUT produces an image instead.
-   In principle, there is no need to modify the directive argument (the path to the csv file whose data needs to be plotted), but you can edit the csv file in an editor like Excel (c) or LibreOffice

-   As described above, first there is the directive label (which you can reference by typing :numref:`stations_figure` anywhere in the text, then its body, and eventually its caption:
+..
+And here the directive for the map  (preceeded by its label so you can reference it via :numref:`stations_figure`).
+You can edit the directive argument (the map caption, keep indentation for newlines), the directive content as any csv text, or the directive fields **values**.
+You can change their **values** to customize the map: a full documentation of all field names is in preparation, we tried to make them as much self-explanatory as possible:

 .. _stations_figure:

 .. map-figure:: Station distribution in experiment (red symbols).
-If present, white-filled symbols show permanent stations and other temporary experiments archived at EIDA or IRIS-DMC, whose activ- ity period overlapped at least partially with the time of the experiment.
+If present, white-filled symbols show permanent stations and other temporary experiments archived at EIDA or IRIS-DMC, whose activity period overlapped at least partially with the time of the experiment.
    If present, open symbols show station sites which were no longer active at the time of the experiment, e.g. prior temporary experiments.
    :header-rows: 1
    :align: center
    :delim: ,